Mariopdel94/notes/Use Intention-Revealing Names.md

 It is easy to say that names should reveal intent.
 Choosing good names usually takes time, and thinking, but reading the code afterwards saves more time than it.

 The name of a variable, method, function, class, should **always** reveal its intention and answer all big questions...
 Why it exists?
 What it does?
 How it is used?
 If a comment is needed to answer any of these, then the name does not reveal its intent.
+Remember that [[The best comment is no comment at all]]

 This is an over exaggeration of a bad naming example.
 The variable is not even a word, is not initialized (which will be covered on a separate topic), and does not disclose any information at all.